Zitao-Shuai/old-zitao-shuai.github.io/index.md

 ## Biography

-Currently, I'm a master's student at the [University of Michigan](https://umich.edu/), majoring in Electrical and Computer Engineering (in the machine learning and image processing track).
-I got my bachelor's degree in Computer Science and my bachelor's degree in Finance from [Zhejiang University](https://www.zju.edu.cn/english/).
+Currently, I'm a master's student in the EECS department at the [University of Michigan](https://umich.edu/).
+Currently, I'm advised by Prof.[Liyue Shen](https://liyueshen.engin.umich.edu/) in the University of Michigan and I'm working closely with Prof.[Kun Kuang](https://kunkuang.github.io/) Zhejiang University I got my bachelor's degree in Computer Science and my bachelor's degree in Finance from [Zhejiang University](https://www.zju.edu.cn/english/).
 And I'm also a member of [CKC Honors College](http://ckc.zju.edu.cn/ckcen/).
-During my undergraduate, I was advised by [prof. Kun Kuang](https://kunkuang.github.io/) in the [Department of Computer Science and Technology](http://www.en.cs.zju.edu.cn/) of ZJU and [prof. Xiaobin Liu](https://person.zju.edu.cn/en/0018064) in the [College of Economy](http://www.cec.zju.edu.cn/cecen/main.psp) of ZJU.
+During my undergraduate, I was advised by Prof.[Kun Kuang](https://kunkuang.github.io/) in the [Department of Computer Science and Technology](http://www.en.cs.zju.edu.cn/) of ZJU and Prof.[Xiaobin Liu](https://person.zju.edu.cn/en/0018064) in the [College of Economy](http://www.cec.zju.edu.cn/cecen/main.psp) of ZJU.

 My current research interests are `Trustworthy AI`/`AI for Science` currently.
+## Publication

+[1] Zhang F*, Shuai Z*, Kuang K, et al. Unified fair federated learning for digital healthcare[J].
+Patterns, 2024, 5(1).
+[Subjournal of Cell Press]

 ## Research
 ### `Unified Fair Federated Learning for Digital Healthcare`